 - Youth passes purchased at school

 The expiration date helps protect against the potential counterfeiting of transit tickets, in addition to making routine design changes.
-Tickets are produced with an expiry date of at least two years out and are pulled from the shelf a year in advance.
+Tickets are produced with an expiry date of at least 2 years out and are pulled from the shelf a year in advance.
 This provides ample time (a year or more) for the purchaser to use any tickets they have purchased.
-As a courtesy and a sign of good faith, Edmonton Transit also allows expired tickets to be exchanged for new tickets for the first 30 days after the expiry date.
+As a courtesy and a sign of good faith, Edmonton Transit also allows expired tickets to be exchanged for new tickets at the Edmonton Service Centre for the first 30 days after the expiry date.